Dukes Begin Prep For SLU's Dynamic QB

 “The main thing is giving him different looks,” JMU defensive end Bryce Carter said.
 “I think that’s the key to winning this game, getting him off his mark and making sure he’s not comfortable back there.
 They are going to win or lose with him, so getting pressure on him is going to be the key for us.”

 The Dukes, of course, have some advantages.
-JMU has an All-American caliber quarterback of its own in Cole Johnson, who was on Tuesday named a finalist for the Dudley Award given to the top Division I player in Virginia.
+JMU has an All-American caliber quarterback of its own in Cole Johnson, who was named a finalist for the Dudley Award given to the top Division I player in Virginia on Tuesday.

 The Dukes also earned a week off and the right to play at home.
 Both could be significant factors as JMU continues to have players recover from both injuries and the flu.
 Cigetti said on Tuesday that first-string running back Latrele Palmer, who had been playing at about 70 percent, should be near full health on Saturday.